History & Heritage

 Founded by the Sisters of Mercy of Merion in 1948, Gwynedd Mercy University has a long history of helping students make a difference—in their lives and in the lives of others.
 GMercyU is shaped by our Catholic identity as well as our Mercy heritage and charism, with programs designed to prepare students to lead productive lives of deep meaning and value.

-Gwynedd Mercy University is one of the 16 Catholic colleges and universities that comprise the Conference for Mercy Higher Education.
+Gwynedd Mercy University is one of the 17 Catholic colleges and universities that comprise the Conference for Mercy Higher Education.
 Our heritage is based on the traditions of the Sisters of Mercy, the Catholic order founded by Catherine McAuley in Dublin, Ireland in 1831.
 Her mission was to serve people who were suffering injustices due to poverty, sickness, and a lack of education, especially women and children.
+Learn more about Catherine McAuley and the Sisters of Mercy here.

 Today, Gwynedd Mercy University carries on this spirit by infusing the Mercy charism into our teaching and learning community.
 Mercy underpins our commitment to academic excellence and lifelong learning; our respect for the dignity of every human person; and our mission to educate the whole person—mind, body, and spirit.
 Through action and education, we aim to develop students who are professionally and personally prepared to promote compassion and justice toward those with less as they make a difference in their careers and communities.